ekramulsawrid/give_me_my_gems/README.md

 # Give Me My Gems
 <!-- # give_me_my_gems -->

 Game based of the board game Mancala.
 The rules are the same.
-There is multiple modes: multiplayer and playing against computer (breath-first search, dept-first search, and min-max search modes).
+There is multiple modes: multiplayer and playing against computer, which uses dept-first search to find a winning state.
 The games stops once a player wins.

 ## Author